Dwayne Alton, Director of Infrastructure Services, School District of Lee County, Florida

 John Krull is Chief Information Officer at Seattle Public Schools in Washington.
 He joined SPS with a powerful technology, business and teaching foundation.
 He began as a teacher and has 13 years of classroom experience.
 John then moved to being an adjunct professor of education technology and then to Microsoft in systems engineering and enterprise data work.
 He then went on to increasingly challenging leadership roles including his most recent experience as chief technology officer for the Oakland Unified School District.

-Janelle McClure, Director of Digital and Multimedia Learning, Cobb County School District
+Pam Lowe, Director of Digital Learning, Alief Independent School District

 LaTanya McDade, Chief Officer for Teaching and Learning, Chicago Public Schools, Illinois